mauricionobrega/platform-scaffold/README.md

 The scaffold / starter kit for Progressive Web

 ## Requirements
-- We reccommend you use [nvm](https://github.com/creationix/nvm#installation) to manage node and npm versions
+- We recommend you use [nvm](https://github.com/creationix/nvm#installation) to manage node and npm versions.
-- node 5.x or greater
+- node 4.x or greater
-- npm 3.x or greater
+- npm 2.x or greater

 ## Get the Scaffold